Contact

 My loved one will be vulnerable to people who may take advantage of them.

-Vulnerabilities can also be addressed in the PCP through skill building activities, staff training and oversight by management, use of assistive technology to monitor care settings, monitoring by the CCS and HSS specialist, and family oversight.
+Vulnerabilities can also be addressed in the PCP through skill building activities, staff training and oversight by management, use of assistive technology to monitor care settings, monitoring by the CCS and HSS professional, and family oversight.

 My loved one is sometimes disruptive and may be evicted for disturbing others.